zac7777/Entropy/Entropy/Sets/Spells/Light.md

 ##### Actions

-*Attract combat:* 3 AP, target creature that can see you is Aggravated against you for 3 turns
+*Attract combat:* 3 AP, target creature that can see you that fails the avoidance roll is Aggravated against you for 3 turns

 Avoidance type: Insight
 Roll minimum: 3

 ---
-*Slightly blind:* 1 AP, target creature that can see you, and is within 20m is blinded
+*Slightly blind:* 1 AP, target creature that can see you that is within 20m and fails the avoidance roll is blinded

 Avoidance type: Reasoning
 Roll minimum: 2